cpraveen/fem/dg2d/system_legendre/README.md

 ## Exercise: Linear advection equation

 We can also solve scalar conservation law with this code.
 Implement linear advection equation and solve some IVP.
+This is done in `models/linadv` but try to do it yourself before seeing that solution.